vokac/iam-website/content/en/docs/Reference/api/scim-api/_index.md

 Access to the API is restricted to administrator users or OAuth clients that have access to the `scim:read` (for read access) or `scim:write` (for write access) OAuth scopes.
+Note that these scopes are restricted in the default IAM configuration, i.e. can be assigned to clients only by IAM administrators.

 Examples below assume OAuth authorization via bearer token: e.g.